michelemadonna/pwnagotchi/README.md

     sudo systemctl restart pwnagotchi
     ```
 ### INTERNET_CONNECTION PLUGIN
-The [internet_connection plugin](https://github.com/jayofelony/pwnagotchi-torch-plugins) monitors the internet connection status of your pwnagotchi and displays it on the e-ink display.
+The [internet_connection plugin](https://github.com/jayofelony/pwnagotchi-torch-plugins) monitors the internet connection status of your pwnagotchi and displays it on the screen.
 1. Install the internet_connection plugin:
     ```bash
     sudo pwnagotchi plugins install internet_connection